-If you are a Registered Holder and you wish to revoke your proxy, you may revoke it by: (i) voting during the meeting by submitting an online ballot through the live webcast; (ii) completing and signing a proxy bearing a later date and depositing it in accordance with the instuctions on the form of proxy before 5:00 p.m.
-(Toronto time) on April 13, 2021 (or, in the event of an adjournment or postponement, the second last business day prior to the adjourned or postponed meeting); or (iii) in any other manner permitted by law.
+If you are a Registered Holder and you wish to revoke your proxy, you may revoke it by: (i) voting during the meeting by submitting an online ballot through the live webcast; (ii) completing and signing a proxy bearing a later date and depositing it in accordance with the instructions on the form of proxy before 5:00 p.m.
+(Toronto time) on April 19, 2022 (or, in the event of an adjournment or postponement, the second last business day prior to the adjourned or postponed meeting); (iii) an instrument in writing executed by you or by your attorney authorized in writing or, if you are a corporation, under your corporate seal or by an officer or attorney duly authorized, and deposited with the chairman or secretary of the meeting on the day of the meeting (or any adjournment or postponement thereof); or (iv) any other manner permitted by law.

-If you are a Non Registered Holder, you may revoke a voting instruction form or a waiver of the right to receive meeting materials and to vote given to an intermediary at any time by written notice to the intermediary, except that an intermediary is not required to act on a revocation of voting instruction form or of a waiver of the right to receive materials and to vote that is not received by the intermediary at least seven days prior to the meeting.
+If you are a Non-Registered Holder, you may revoke a voting instruction form or a waiver of the right to receive meeting materials and to vote given to an intermediary at any time by written notice to the intermediary, except that an intermediary is not required to act on a revocation of voting instruction form or of a waiver of the right to receive materials and to vote that is not received by the intermediary at least seven days prior to the meeting.